 January 2021: Large-Scale Study Finds "No Significant" Link Between Talcum Powder Products and Ovarian Cancer

 November 2020: Study Finds Asbestos in 15 Percent of Cosmetic Products

 November 2020: Missouri Supreme Court Lets $2.1B Talc-Cancer Award Stand

 Filing a lawsuit over a corporate giant like Johnson & Johnson isn't something you want to try to do on your own, and articles like this one can only give you a basic sense of what to expect in your case.
 There's no substitute for discussing the specifics of your situation with a knowledgeable lawyer.

 Talc-asbestos lawsuits often hinge on complex medical evidence.
-A lawyer will have the experience and resources to assemble your best case (including retaining the right medical experts) and work towards getting the best outcome.
-You can use the tools on this page to connect with an attorney who handles talc-asbestos claims in your area.
-Answer three questions and you're eligible for a free evaluation of your case.
-You can also learn more about hiring and working with a talc-asbestos lawyer.
+A lawyer will have the experience and resources to assemble your best case (including retaining the right medical experts) and will work towards getting the best outcome.
+Learn more about finding and hiring the right talc-asbestos lawyer.
+You can also use the tools on this page to connect with a lawyer in your area.